Financial Statement Analysis

+No need to research and compare accounting software.
 After you complete this chapter you should be able to analyze the financial statements of any company, including all publicly traded companies.
 Many students use this information to help understand and analyze their company retirement plans.
-The reason the average financial analyst salary is so high today, is because of their ability to understand, analyze and assess company retirement plans such as these.
 Even if you're not an investor today, chances are that someday you will be.
 If you already have a portfolio or retirement plan, this information will be extremely valuable to you.

 Many web sites are devoted to investing.
 You can find out more about ratios with a search on the internet.

 Investing in the stock market and Evaluating management